SCSVMV Deemed to be University | AHA Admissions 2026

 The programme provides opportunities for additional specialisation in agronomy, biotechnology, and plant breeding.
 To satisfy the demands of a growing population and adapt to changing climate conditions, it is imperative to optimise seed performance and develop robust crop types, both of which can be accomplished with the knowledge and skills acquired via this degree.

 Agriculture and related businesses offer a wide range of job choices for B.Sc.
 Seed Technology graduates.
 They can contribute to improvements in agricultural quality, yield, and sustainability by working in agribusiness, research, quality control, and seed production.
-Some of the job profiles offered to the graduates are as follows:
+Some of the jobs after BSc in Seed Technology are as follows:

 Seed Production Manager: Seed Production Managers ensure a high-quality output throughout the whole seed production process through efficient resource management and monitoring.
 To uphold standards and maximise seed growth conditions, they collaborate closely with farmers and technicians.